seanmpuckett/sai/docs/IntroToComprehensions.md

 #### KEYS / VALUES

 The **keys** and **values** unary operators can also be used as comprehensions. **Keys** transforms a set of traits into a list of the trait names, discarding the values. **Values** transforms a set of traits into a list of the trait values, discarding the keys.
-The order of keys/values is the result is undefined.
+The order of keys/values in the result is undefined.

 > example needed